htjb/maxsmooth/README.rst

 Requirements
 ~~~~~~~~~~~~

-The code was written in Python 3.6 but should be backward compatible with
-Python 2 although this has not been thoroughly tested.
+The code currently builds on python 3.6 and 3.8.
+There is an issue with 3.7
+currently, the majority of the code including the fitting routine
+will run however the parameter space plotter is not passing the tests with
+python 3.7.

 To run the code you will need the following additional packages: